 Buzz Cut + Line Up + Low Fade

-To achieve a Buzz Cut + Line Up + Low Fade hairstyle, you must decide on your desired style.
+You must decide on your desired style to achieve a Buzz Cut + Line Up + Low Fade hairstyle.
 You must find a hairstylist to help you achieve the desired look.
 You must be prepared to pay for the service.

 Side Part Fade